What to Do If You Owe Over $100,000 in Back Taxes

 If you’ve received notices from the IRS or California Franchise Tax Board (FTB) and your total back tax balance has grown to over $100,000 — you’re not alone.

-This guide explains what to do if you owe six figures in tax debt, how high-debt cases are handled, and how Orange County taxpayers can avoid levies, liens, and asset seizures — and still resolve their tax situation without losing everything.
+But at this level, you’re now in a special enforcement category — and the response must be strategic.
+This guide explains what to do if you owe six figures in tax debt, how high-debt cases are handled, and how Orange County taxpayers can manage or settle large IRS tax debts without losing everything.

 🚨 Why $100,000+ Matters to the IRS and FTB